oliviermbida/docker-to-vms/README.md

 As you can see the base image is `FROM busybox` which itself we know from above is about 1.5MB and the rest are tiny scripts to configure the hosts `binfmt_misc` for the target platform.
 If we really want to be pure and stick to one `FROM` in our `Dockerfile` the `binfmt_misc` scripts can be easily implemented before running a different platform.

+For our custom images you will bootstrap your base for the arm64 platform with

+	sudo debootstrap --arch=arm64 --foreign --variant=minbase focal $HOME/arm64/chroot

+You will need additional pre-requisites:

+	binfmt-support
+	qemu-user-static

+Otherwise you get this error when you try to chroot into the arm64 environment:

+	chroot: failed to run command ‘/bin/bash’: Exec format error

+`Exec format error` is a platform issue which you resolve with this:

+	sudo cp /usr/bin/qemu-arm-static $HOME/arm64/chroot/usr/bin/

+You can then access the arm64 environment:

+	sudo chroot $HOME/arm64/chroot

+And if you have trouble installing packages because of internet connection you can also copy host files from this folder

+	/run/systemd/resolve/* to $HOME/arm64/chroot/etc/

 - [Qemu](https://github.com/multiarch/qemu-user-static)
 - [Buildx](https://docs.docker.com/build/building/multi-platform/)
 - [binfmt_misc](https://github.com/multiarch/qemu-user-static/blob/master/containers/latest/register.sh)